Ricky Gervais and Peter Egan join campaigners calling for Indonesia to close down its Live Animal Markets

 On the 2nd of April, Shenzhen, China’s 5th largest city, announced a historic comprehensive and permanent ban on the consumption of dogs and cats as well as wild animals, making it the first city in China to permanently ban the dog and cat meat trades.

-Following this, on the 8th April, for the first time, the Chinese Ministry of Agricultural and Rural Affairs declared dogs are "companion animals" rather than “livestock” and should not be eaten!
-And a week later, the Chinese city of Zhuhai became the second city to permanently ban the dog and cat meat trades.
-Both Shenzhen’s and Zhuhai’s regulations will come into force on the 1st May 2020.
+On 15th April, the Chinese city of Zhuhai became the second city to permanently ban the dog and cat meat trades.
+Both Shenzhen’s and Zhuhai’s regulations came into force in May 2020.

 Dr. Fauci – a lead member of the United States’ White House coronavirus task force – added his voice for the closure of all wildlife markets.